castorini/pyserini/docs/installation.md

 $ conda install -c conda-forge openjdk=11
 ```

-If you system already has JDK 11 installed, the above step can be skipped.
+If your system already has JDK 11 installed, the above step can be skipped.
 Use `java --version` to check one way or the other.

 ## Pip Installation

-If you're just _using_ Pyserini, a pip installation with suffice; this contrasts with a _development_ installation, for those who want to work on the Pyserini codebase or want access to features that have not been packaged yet.
+If you're just _using_ Pyserini, a `pip` installation with suffice; this contrasts with a _development_ installation (details below).

 ```bash
 $ pip install pyserini